Modeling complex measurement error in microbiome experiments to estimate relative abundances and detection effects: Discussion

 In addition, we expect that our method may have substantial utility applied to dilution series experiments, as illustrated in our analysis of data from \citet{karstens2019controlling}.
 Dilution series are relatively low-cost and scalable (especially in comparison to synthetic communities) and may be especially advantageous when the impact of sample contamination on relative abundance estimates is of particular concern.
 With this said, we strongly recommend against testing the composite null $H_0:p_{kj} >0$ against the point alternative $H_A: p_{kj}=0$, as these hypotheses are statistically indistinguishable on the basis of any finite sample of reads.
 However, we are able to determine the degree to which our observations are consistent with the \textit{absence} of any given taxon, and therefore we can meaningfully test $H_0:p_{kj} = 0$ against a general alternative.

-We provide a number of suggestions for future research.
-Firstly, we have not formally identified conditions that ensure the identifiability of parameters of our model.
-In some situations it is trivial to diagnose non-identifiability through examination of design matrices $\mathbf{Z}$, $\mathbf{X}$ and $\mathbf{\tilde{Z}}$ alongside known entries of $\mathbf{p}$ and $\boldsymbol{\beta}$.
-In complex situations, this is not straightforward.
-We defer investigation of these conditions to future work.
-For now, we note that the parameter estimation algorithm we propose is stable for identifiable means and challenges in model-fitting may betray non-identifiability.

 The focus of our paper was on $\mathbf{p}$ and $\boldsymbol{\beta}$ as targets of inference.
 Future research could investigate extensions to our model that connect relative abundances $\mathbf{p}$ to covariates of interest, allowing the comparison of average relative abundances across groups defined by covariates, for example.
 Our proposed bootstrap procedures may also aid the propagation of uncertainty to group-level comparisons of relative abundances in downstream analyses.
 In addition, while we focus applications of our model on microbiome data, our model could be applied to a broad variety of data structures obtained from high-throughput sequencing, such as single-cell RNAseq.
 We leave these applications to future work.

-Software implementing the methodology described in this paper are implemented in a \texttt{R} package available at \url{https://github.com/statdivlab/tinyvamp}.
-Code to reproduce all simulations and data analyses are available at \url{https://github.com/statdivlab/tinyvamp_supplementary}.